Table of Contents

 HTTPS refers to Hypertext Transfer Protocol Secure.
 It is a more secure version of the HTTP protocol as it involves the use of Transport Layer Security (TLS) and its predecessor Secure Sockets Layer (SSL); thus, the communication and data exchange between a web browser and website is more secure and encrypted.

-Having HTTPS in front of a website (e.g., https://www.anotherwebsite.ga) tells the internet browser to communicate over HTTPS protocol, which means data exchanged/transferred over HTTPS is safe and encrypted; therefore, web browsers generate padlock to show secureness.
+Having HTTPS in front of a website (e.g., https://www.anotherwebsite.ga) tells the internet browser to communicate over the HTTPS protocol.
+This means data exchanged or transferred over HTTPS is safe and encrypted; web browsers generate a padlock to show their security.

 For instance, this website is requested over HTTPS, and the Google Chrome browser shows a padlock.